-Upcoming projects include Samson et Dalila in Turin, Andrea Chenier in Budapest and at the Gran Teatre del Liceu Barcelona, Simon Boccanegra at the Opéra de Monte-Carlo and at the Théâtre des Champs-Elysées, La Gioconda at the Deutsche Oper Berlin, and Parsifal in Helsinki as well as at the opera in Sydney (with Jonas Kaufmann).
+Projects of the recent past include, among other things, Samson et Dalila in Turin, Andrea Chenier in Budapest and at the Gran Teatre del Liceu Barcelona, Simon Boccanegra at the Opéra de Monte-Carlo and the Théâtre des Champs-Elysées, La Gioconda at Deutsche Oper Berlin, and Parsifal in Helsinki as well as at the opera in Sydney (with Jonas Kaufmann).

 Simon Boccanegra / l'Opéra de Monte-Carlo / 14.03.17 / resmusica.com

 Simon Boccanegra / l'Opéra de Monte-Carlo / 07.03.17 / opera-online.com

 "pas un détail de la partition n'échappe à sa baguette"

 Simon Boccanegra / l'Opéra de Monte-Carlo / 06.03.17 / operalounge.de